jamesray1/trinkler.software/landing.md

 _Amir Taaki's example of tools_: Our approach to tool-building using software as a means for doing so is inspired by Amir Taaki's approach to tools.

 > As technologists, our job is to build tools for people to use.
 And we find ourselves in an empowering position because of the legacy left to us by many people over history who built the technology with certain ethics and morals in mind.
-As someone with a huge amount of skill you have a responsibility to carry that legacy onwards. - Amir Taaki
+As someone with a huge amount of skill you have a responsibility to carry that legacy onwards.—Amir Taaki

 ### Part Five: Acknowledgements